This blog may contain affiliate links. Read our disclosure policy for more info.

 At the top of Sulphur Mountain, you get arguably the most spectacular view of Banff town and the surrounding Mountains.
 Seriously, it’s a 360-degree view that gets better every time I go!

-The Banff Gondola hours of operation are 10 am to 9 pm in the summer months and the best way to buy a ticket is to purchase online in advance.
+The Banff Gondola hours of operation are 10 am to 10 pm in the summer months and the best way to buy a ticket is to purchase online in advance.
 You’ll skip the long lines and have the added bonus of canceling up to 24 hours in advance if the weather doesn’t look great.

 17. Golf!

 The magic of this course is you get breathtaking views of the Rocky Mountains in every direction.
 Honestly, it’s hard to even be mad if you’re not doing well with views like that!
+If you’re lucky, you may also have some beautiful (but wild!) pitch invaders – elk or even bears can often be found in the area.
+When was the last time you got to see a bear while practicing your swing?

-You can play 18-holes for $75 CAD, plus tax, or 9-holes for $50 CAD, plus tax.
+You can play 18-holes here for $80 CAD, plus tax, or 9-holes for $50 CAD, plus tax.
 All rates include a shared power cart (unless otherwise noted), use of the driving range and practice facility prior to your round, and a sleeve of Banff Springs logo golf balls.
 The golf course is typically open from early to mid-May to October.

-In the town of Canmore, just a 20-minute drive away there are no less than 6 world-class golf courses that golfers from all over the world come to play at.
-The Silvertip Golf Resort offers a 7,173-yard course complimented by spectacular mountain scenery.
+The Silvertip Golf Resort offers a 7,173-yard (4 mile) course complimented by spectacular mountain scenery.
 Another great course here is the Stewart Creek Golf and Country Club which has an 18-hole Audubon-certified course, a putting green, a driving range, and a fantastic clubhouse.

 19. Spot wildlife